kyeser/bibliographies/covid-19-music.md

 * ———.
 2020. “[Musicians and Composers Respond to a Chaotic Moment](https://www.newyorker.com/magazine/2020/07/06/musicians-and-composers-respond-to-a-chaotic-moment).” *The New Yorker*, June 29, 2020.
 * Schäfer, Ulrike.
 2020. “[What It’s Like, Playing to an Empty Hall](https://slippedisc.com/2020/03/what-its-like-playing-to-an-empty-hall/).” *Slipped Disc*, March 14, 2020.
 * Shpigel, Ben.
 2020. “[The Red Sox Organist Is Providing All the Baseball You Need Right Now](https://www.nytimes.com/2020/06/20/sports/baseball/coronavirus-red-sox-organist.html).” *The New York Times*, June 20, 2020.
+* Sisario, Ben, and Giovanni Russonello.
+2020. “[Jazz Lives in Clubs.
+The Pandemic Is Threatening Its Future](https://www.nytimes.com/2020/09/08/arts/music/jazz-clubs-coronavirus.html).” *The New York Times*, September 8, 2020.
 * St. Michel, Patrick.
 2020. “[Live Music Needs Structural Change to Survive COVID-19](https://www.japantimes.co.jp/culture/2020/05/08/music/live-music-covid-19/).” *The Japan Times*, May 8, 2020.
 * Stearns, David Patrick.
 2020. “[The Ever-Changing World of Classical Performance: How Our New Reality Might Shape What We Hear](https://www.wqxr.org/story/ever-changing-world-classical-performance-how-our-new-reality-might-shape-what-we-hear/).” *WQXR Blog*, August 6, 2020.
 * Strub, Spencer.
 2020. “[Illness & Crisis, from Medieval Plague Tracts to Covid-19](https://www.nybooks.com/daily/2020/03/25/illness-and-crisis-from-medieval-plague-tracts-to-covid-19/).” *The New York Review of Books*, March 25, 2020.